-- 7.1 Students must register for courses at the beginning of each academic year or lose their status as students at the University. - 7.2 Registration for a course constitutes registration for the examinations in that course. - 7.3 A student who has passed a course will not be permitted to re-register for that course.
-Therefore, a student will not be able to re-register for a course to improve his or her GPA. - 7.4 A student is deemed to have completed registration for a course when his/her financial obligations to the University have been fulfilled. - 7.5 Deadlines for changes of registration including withdrawal from or addition of courses will be as prescribed in University Regulations. - 7.6 Applications for late registration, late adjustment to registration and retroactive registration and adjustment (i.e., for a semester that has ended) may be subject to a fine to be determined by the Academic Board. - 7.7 Applications for late and retroactive registration and late adjustment to registration (with waiver of penalty or removal of course) require Academic Board approval.
+- 7.1 Students must register for courses at the beginning of each academic year unless they wish to take leave of absence or withdraw voluntarily (see section 12 below for Leave or Absence). - 7.2 Registration for a course constitutes registration for the examinations in that course. - 7.3 A student who has successfully completed a course will not be permitted to re-register for that course for any reason inclusive of trying to improve his or her GPA. - 7.4 A student is deemed to have completed registration for a course when his/her financial obligations to the University have been fulfilled. - 7.5 Deadlines for changes of registration including withdrawal from or addition of courses will be as prescribed in University Regulations. - 7.6 Applications for late registration, late adjustment to registration and retroactive registration and adjustment (i.e., for a semester that has ended) may be subject to a fine to be determined by the Academic Board. - 7.7 Applications for late and retroactive registration and late adjustment to registration (with waiver of penalty or removal of course) require Academic Board approval. - 7.8 A student may, with permission from the Head of Department, change Major/Minor/Special within the Faculty.
+Once approved, the student must

-2 It should be noted that first year (Level I) courses in the American Four Year Undergraduate Programme will NOT usually warrant any exemption from UWI courses.
+&lt;sup>2 It should be noted that first year (Level I) courses in the American Four Year Undergraduate Programme will NOT usually warrant any exemption from UWI courses.

-- 7.8 A student may, with permission from the Head of Department, change Major, Minor or Special within the Faculty.
-Once approved for change of Major/Minor/Special student must pursue the programme requirements outlined in the Handbook for the year approval was granted. - 7.9 Students shall not be permitted to change Major/Special or add Major/Minor(s) in their first year (initial year of admission). - 7.10 All optional courses (electives) listed in the various degree programmes in the Faculty Handbook will not necessarily be available in any one year. - 7.11 Unless a student registers expressly "not for credit", the student may not subsequently have such credit status altered. - 7.12 UWI undergraduate students cannot register simultaneously in two UWI undergraduate programmes without the permission of the Board for Undergraduate Studies (BUS).
+- pursue the programme requirements outlined in the Handbook for the year approval was granted. - 7.9 Students shall not be permitted to change Major/Special or add Major/Minor(s) in their first year (i.e. year of admission). - 7.10 All optional courses (electives) listed in the various degree programmes in the Faculty Handbook will not necessarily be available in any one year. - 7.11 Unless a student registers expressly "not for credit", the student may not subsequently have such credit status altered. - 7.12 UWI undergraduate students cannot register simultaneously in two UWI undergraduate programmes without the permission of the Board for Undergraduate Studies (BUS).

-7.13 Course Registration Requests/Queries3
+7.13 Course Registration Requests/Queries